Faculty Research Fellowship Grants

 The Cheon Fellowship

 Established by the Cheon family to honor Seong-Ho Cheon, the chairman and CEO of the P.T.
 Dong Joe Indonesia, P.T.
 Hankook Ceramic, P.T.
 Spotec and P.T.
 Sunton.
-Suggested research projects include Entrepreneurship in Korea or Korea's Global Business Interests.
+Suggested research projects include Entrepreneurship in Korea; Global Business of Korean Companies; or Southeast Asian Economic Integration.

 The Y.B.
 Min Fellowship

 Established by the Min family to honor their father, Y.B.
 Min, educator, entrepreneur and business pioneer, in establishing language training centers.
-Suggested topics include Education in Korea; Entrepreneurship in Korea; or Economic Development and English Education.
+Suggested topics include Education in Korea; Entrepreneurship in Korea; or International Business Education.

 Please submit the following: